Wireless networking fundamentals for forensics

-STA: STA stands for station.
+- STA: STA stands for station.
 A station can be any client that is connected to the access point (router in our case).
-Examples are laptops, tablets, cell phones with WIFI capability..
+Examples are laptops, tablets and cell phones with W-Fi capability.

-Beacons: Access point broadcasts some data packets into the air to show its presence.
-These packets are called Beacon frames.
+- Beacons: Access points broadcast data packets into the air to show its presence.
+These packets are called beacon frames.

 WPA & WPA2